-Keep reading to learn six ways you can manage heart palpitations at home, when you should see your doctor, and tips for a healthy heart.
+Keep reading to learn 10 ways you can manage heart palpitations at home, when you should see your doctor, and tips for a healthy heart.

 Try sitting cross-legged and taking a slow breath in through your nostrils and then out through your mouth.
 Repeat until you feel calm.

 The vagus nerve has many functions, including connecting your brain to your heart.
-Vagal maneuvers stimulate the vagus nerve, and may help regulate fast heartbeat.
-You can stimulate the vagus nerve at home, but you should get your doctor’s approval first.
+Vagal maneuvers stimulate the vagus nerve and may help regulate fast heartbeat.
+You can stimulate the vagus nerve at home, but you should get a doctor’s approval first.

 Here are a few ways you can stimulate the nerve:

-- Take a cold shower, splash cold water on your face, or apply a cold towel or icepack to your face for 20-30 seconds.
+- Take a cold shower, splash cold water on your face, or apply a cold towel or ice pack to your face for 20 to 30 seconds.
 The “shock” of the cold water helps stimulate the nerve.